temporalio/documentation/docs/application-development/features.md

 </TabItem>
 <TabItem value="java">

-To set a timer in Java, use [`sleep()`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/workflow/Workflow.html#sleep) and pass how many seconds you want to wait before continuing.
+To set a Timer in Java, use [`sleep()`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/workflow/Workflow.html#sleep) and pass the number of seconds you want to wait before continuing.

 ```java
 sleep(5);